gamma-opt/Gogeta.jl/docs/src/cnns.md

 # Formulation of CNNs

-With our library, you can also formulate CNNs.
 The convolutional neural network requirements can be found in the [`CNN_formulate!`](@ref) documentation.
 See [this jupyter notebook](https://github.com/gamma-opt/Gogeta.jl/blob/main/examples/cnns/conv_neural_networks.ipynb) for a more detailed example.

 First, create some kind of input (or load an image from your computer).